Value-added tax (VAT)

 There are no taxes on wealth or capital employed.
 There is a minor local authority tax on property, but the effect of this is partly offset by an additional trade tax deduction.

 The only significant German stamp tax is the real estate transfer tax (RETT) on the consideration on conveyances of German property.
-The rate varies by province; in 2019, the rate is 3.5% for property in Bavaria and Saxony; 4.5% in Hamburg; 5% in Baden-Württemberg, Bremen, Lower Saxony, Mecklenburg-Western Pomerania, Rhineland-Palatinate, and Saxony-Anhalt; 6% in Berlin and Hesse; and 6.5% in Brandenburg, North Rhine-Westphalia, Saarland, Schleswig-Holstein, and Thuringia.
+The rate varies by province; in 2020 the rate is 3.5% for property in Bavaria and Saxony; 4.5% in Hamburg; 5% in Baden-Württemberg, Bremen, Lower Saxony, Rhineland-Palatinate, and Saxony-Anhalt; 6% in Berlin, Hesse and Mecklenburg-Western Pomerania; and 6.5% in Brandenburg, North Rhine-Westphalia, Saarland, Schleswig-Holstein, and Thuringia.

 This tax is also levied on indirect transfers from the acquisition of at least 95% of the shares in property-owning companies.
 This applies to shares of the shareholder throughout the corporate chain.
-A tightening of the rules for levying RETT in connection with share transfers is currently being considered (e.g. lowering the 95% threshold to 90%).
-A draft bill (Referentenentwurf) has been circulated.
-If passed as currently drafted, the new rules should generally apply as of 1 January 2020.
+A tightening of the rules for levying RETT in connection with share transfers is currently being discussed by the German Parliament (inter alia, lowering the 95% threshold to 90%).
+The legislative procedure is expected to be concluded in the first half of 2020.

 In general, RETT is calculated based on the value of the consideration.
 Where RETT is triggered due to a restructuring, unification of shares, change of partners in a partnership, or in cases where a consideration does not exist, the tax base is determined based on the valuation principles applied for inheritance tax purposes.